 I sold Reward Gateway three times to private equity, first in 2010 to Inflexion Private Equity, then again in 2015 to Great Hill Partners in Boston and finally (for me) to ABRY Partners and Castik Capital in 2021.
 Reward Gateway is now run by a most wonderful man Doug Butler and I am finally no longer a shareholder.
 Instead I remain a loyal fan waiving from the sidelines and wishing my many friends there continued success.

 Reward Gateway is a SaaS technology company helping corporate and enterprise clients with their employee engagement journey.
 We built a platform and tools that companies used to better communicate with, reward and survey their employees.
 This work, combined with my own efforts to scale the business to 400+ people caused me to develop my skills in people, company culture and employee engagement.

-I stood down as CEO of Reward Gateway in September 2017 and spent a year to a new full time position as Founder.
-This gave me time to finish my first book, Build It : A Rebel Playbook for Employee Engagement where, along with my co-author Debra Corey, I was able to communicate everything I’d learned about people and how to get the best out of them.
+I stood down as CEO of Reward Gateway in September 2017 and spent a year in a new full time position as Founder.
+This gave me time to finish my first book, Build It : A Rebel Playbook for Employee Engagement where, along with my co-author Debra Corey, I tried to explain everything I’d learned about people and how to get the best out of them.

 I travelled a lot as RG CEO visiting our offices and customers around the world.
-Building Reward Gateway USA saw me spend three years living between London and New York and another two living between London and Boston.
+Attempting to build Reward Gateway USA saw me spend three years living between London and New York and another two living between London and Boston.
 As a result of that I’ve developed an allergy to long-haul travel.
 It’s Europe all the way for me, regardless of the Brexit debacle.

-I currently live between London, Berlin and Ibiza, so if I’m not at home, you’ll probably find me at London City Airport.
-We have a daschund called Wesley who is a real sweetheart.
+I currently live between Berlin and Ibiza.
+We also have a daschund called Wesley who is a real sweetheart.